Programmierpraktikum-MVA/edgeAI/models/yolov8/README.md

 file.
 Change the `datasets_dir` to point to the `data` directory in the root of this project ( e.g. `/home/<user>/edgeAI/data`).

 **Other import note:** When running the `train.py` script for the first time, ultralytics will download the [ncnn](https://github.com/Tencent/ncnn) dependency.
 This takes a very long time (about 15mins average).
 Ncnn is used to convert the weights into a format which has better performance on edge devices.
 If you don't plan to run the model on edge devices, you can remove the `model.export(format="ncnn")` line from the script.

+**Other import note:** If you want to run the train.py via Windows you have to specify in the config.yaml and the paths
+Example: path: ..\roadsigns -> C:\Users\%user%\Documents\GitHub\edgeAI\data\roadsigns

 ## Inference